4 Payment Reminder Tips that Boost Cash Flow and Accelerate Collections (with Templates)

 Communicate often with customers and prevent issues that might lead to non-payment.
 For instance, reach out to customers shortly after delivery to inquire about product issues, helping you nip them in the bud and prevent delayed payments.

 Also consider explicitly informing customers of your collections policies during onboarding to avoid misunderstandings.
 These types of conversations—among the many other collections communications—are made easier through powerful technologies like collaborative accounts receivable payment portals.
-These tools are designed to help your teams communicate directly with customers, over the cloud via chat-like functionality, instead of relying on emails that can be ignored or lost.
+These tools are designed to help your teams communicate directly with customers, over the cloud via chat-like functionality, instead of relying on payment reminder emails that can be ignored or lost.

 Collaboration frees you to automate more of your AR workflow, boosting overall efficiency.
 It streamlines and reimagines the payment reminder process, ensuring past-dues are firmly of the past.
 It’s also how RPT Realty, an NYSE-listed REIT, saves $64,200 annually on cash application and invoicing.